kylln20/Cooking-With-Mageon-ISP/README.md

   and cooking.
 In the end, the player is judged on the metrics of how caloric, nutritious, and satisfactory their meals are.

 GAME INSTRUCTIONS
   Cooking With MAGEON is played with a keyboard and mouse/trackpad.
+The main program file is called CookWithMageon.java.

   LEVEL 1
   In Level 1, MAGEON introduces the player to the game.
 The <ENTER> key is used to